 By Kayda Norman, NERDWALLET

 You expect your car insurance rates to increase after you buy a new vehicle, cause a crash or add a young driver to your policy.
 But some insurers jack up prices based on seemingly unrelated data — like your magazine subscriptions or what groceries you buy.

-Los Angeles, CA – Community organizations representing consumers, low-income workers and communities of color petitioned Insurance Commissioner Ricardo Lara today to ban the use of occupation and education to set auto insurance premiums.
-Many California auto insurance companies charge lower-income and less-educated drivers up to 15% more in order to give discounts to doctors, lawyers, other well-paying professions, and drivers with college degrees.
-The surcharge is illegal under California’s insurance reform law, Proposition 103.
+Los Angeles, CA – “A year ago, Consumer Watchdog and organizations representing consumers, low-income workers and communities of color petitioned Insurance Commissioner Ricardo Lara to ban the use of occupation and education to set auto insurance premiums.
+These unfair surcharges on lower-income and less-educated drivers drive up the cost of insurance for people who can least afford it.